Explore our expert-made templates & start with the right one for you.

 But there’s another reason, beyond speed and simplicity, that data practitioners might prefer declarative pipelines: Orchestration in fact covers more than just moving data.
 It also describes workflow for data transformation and table management.

-Upsolver also provides a visual method for building pipelines that’s synchronized with SQL commands that you can edit directly.
-Using only Upsolver’s visual IDE, you can build pipelines that ingest data, read data from various streaming sources and data lakes (including Amazon S3, Amazon Kinesis Streams, and Apache Kafka), and write data to the desired target (e.g. Amazon Athena, Amazon Redshift, ElasticSearch, and RDS).
-You also specify data transformations visually or in SQL.
-Upsolver automates the management and optimization of output tables, including:
+Using only SQL, you can build pipelines that ingest data, read data from various streaming sources and data lakes (including Amazon S3, Amazon Kinesis Streams, and Apache Kafka), and write data to the desired target (such as e.g. Amazon Athena, Amazon Redshift Spectrum, and Snowflake).
+You also specify data transformations in SQL.
+SQLake automates the management and optimization of output tables, including:

 - various partitioning strategies